Shutterfly forecasts bigger-than-expected loss, shares fall

-(Reuters) - Online photo-sharing services provider Shutterfly Inc (SFLY.O) forecast a current-quarter loss that is far bigger than analysts had projected, and the company’s shares fell as much as 11 percent in extended trading on Wednesday.
+(Reuters) - Online photo-sharing services provider Shutterfly Inc (SFLY.O) forecast a bigger-than-expected loss in the current quarter after reporting an 18 percent fall in fourth-quarter profit due to higher expenses.

-The company also said profit fell 18 percent during the fourth quarter that ended in December, adding that it expects operating expenses to rise this year.

-Shutterfly forecast a current-quarter adjusted loss of 86-92 cents per share, far above the 42 cents loss analysts on average were expecting, according to Thomson Reuters I/B/E/S.
+Shutterfly forecast current-quarter adjusted loss of 86-92 cents per share, way above the 42 cents loss analysts on average were expecting, according to Thomson Reuters I/B/E/S.

 The company said it expects revenue of $132 million to $135 million, missing the average analyst estimate of $138.4 million.

-Shutterfly gets most of its revenue from selling photo books, greeting cards and stationery from users’ photos.
-It competes with Hewlett-Packard’s (HPQ.N) Snapfish and Facebook Inc (FB.O).
+Shutterfly gets most of its revenue from selling photo books, greeting cards and stationery from users’ photos and competes with Hewlett-Packard’s (HPQ.N) Snapfish and Facebook Inc (FB.O).

 Shutterfly’s fourth-quarter profit fell to $43.6 million, or $1.10 per share, from $53.0 million, or $1.40 per share, a year earlier.